dg0397/Base-Apparel/README.md

 # Base-Apparel
 Coming Soon Page (Frontend Mentor Challenge);
-I used webpack for compile all code ( sass, html, js); If you want to run the code in your computer:
+I used webpack to compile all code ( sass, html, js); If you want to run the code on your computer:
--Downloand the repository or clone it
+1)Download the repository or clone it
--open a terminal in the folder and write
+2)open a terminal in the project folder and type
+ -npm install
+ -npm run start